 From buying refillable makeup products to shopping clean beauty brands, here’s how to give your beauty routine a sustainable makeover.

-In our ardent quest to look and feel our best, the demand for personal care and cosmetics products is at an all-time high.
-The global beauty industry is valued at $532 billion, according to retail analytics firm Edited — and it’s only getting bigger.
+In our perpetual quest to look and feel our best, the demand for personal care and cosmetics products is at an all-time high.
+According to recent data, the sector is expected tobe worth more than $716 billion by the end of 2025.

-Experts predict the market will grow to be worth more than $716 billion by 2025.
 But for an industry built on being aesthetically pleasing, beauty products sure do have an ugly side.
-From contributing to plastic waste and deforestation to being resource-intensive — the beauty products in your makeup bag may not be as pretty as you think.
+From contributing to plastic waste and deforestation to being resource-intensive, the beauty products in your makeup bag may not be as pretty as you think.

 For starters, the personal care and beauty industry is highly pollutive.
 According to the recycling company TerraCycle, the sector produces 120 billion units of packaging globally each year — much of which ends up in landfills.
 The industry’s use of toxic chemicals and ingredients like palm oil is also problematic — contributing to deforestation, biodiversity loss, and pollution.